PetrFlajsingr/PhysarumSim/resources/help/introduction.md

 ![](imgs/intro.png)

 This project is based on [https://uwe-repository.worktribe.com/output/980579](https://uwe-repository.worktribe.com/output/980579).
-Another nice description of how this simulation work is over here [https://sagejenson.com/physarum](https://sagejenson.com/physarum).
+Another nice description of how this simulation works is over here [https://sagejenson.com/physarum](https://sagejenson.com/physarum).
 (Click links to copy them to your clipboard).

 All of the UI elements have tooltips/hints which mention what they do, but you need to read through this help to figure out how they affect the simulation (or just experiment and try it out yourself :)).
 This information can be found in the **Controls** category on the left.